 (2) The panel may order the parties to provide a transcription of the recording.
-If the panel orders a transcription, copies of the transcription must be provided to each arbitrator and each party.
-The panel will determine which party or parties must pay the cost of making
+If the panel orders a transcription, copies of the transcription must be provided to each arbitrator, served on each party, and filed with the Director.
+The panel will determine which party or parties must pay the cost of making the transcription and copies.

 (3) The recording is the official record of the proceeding, even if it is transcribed.